iamvane/code_exam/README.md

-Coding exam for LaunchByte/Ambi
+#Coding exam for LaunchByte/Ambi

+Programming Problem

+##Problem
-Problem: Given two filenames, open and read their contents line-by- line, processing each line in parallel to replace any double-quoted string that appears on a single line with its reversed value.
+Given two filenames, open and read their contents line-by- line, processing each line in parallel to replace any double-quoted string that appears on a single line with its reversed value.
 Both files should be processed at the same time, operating on as many lines